 Unfortunately, Companies Act said otherwise.
 You will get an automatic late filing penalty unless you can show your circumstance is exceptional.
 In that case, Companies House may waive the penalty.

 Universally, the maximum late filing penalty for late filing of company accounts is £1500 for a private limited company and £7500 for a public limited company.

-For that reason, sometime it is cheaper to setup a new company with the same name and avoid the late filing penalty altogether.
-Before, you could setup the new company with the same name, you must dissolve the existing company with the late filing penalty first.
+For that reason, sometimes it is cheaper to set up a new company with the same name and avoid the late filing penalty altogether.
+Before you could set up the new company with the same name, you must dissolve the existing company with the late filing penalty first.